 This UNESCO World Heritage Site since 1997 is a striking string of century-old villages nestled in the Ligurian region that sits along seaside cliffs of the Italian Riviera coastline.
-With five prominent towns, harbours, sand beaches, hiking trails and sweeping views, you simply can’t go wrong with these Cinque Terre beaches.
+With five prominent towns, harbors, sand beaches, hiking trails, and sweeping views, you simply can’t go wrong with these Cinque Terre beaches.

 *By: Sarah Harris *

 How to Get to Cinque Terre

-Tip: If you will be travelling frequently between villages, it is recommended to purchase a Treno Cinque Terre Card that includes unlimited train rides o the line La Spezia-Cinque Terre-Levanto on the regional trains.
+Tip: If you will be traveling frequently between villages, it is recommended to purchase a Treno Cinque Terre Card that includes unlimited train rides o the line La Spezia-Cinque Terre-Levanto on the regional trains.
 You will also have access to all hiking trails in the National Park.

 TRAVEL DURATION BETWEEN THE CINQUE TERRE TOWNS